paulremo/NRPMHandbook/02_NRPMHandbook/system/handbook/reliability_prediction/methods.md

 ```
 ````

 An advantage of Bayesian networks for system reliability estimation is the fact that it allows to merge knowledge of diverse natures in one model: data from feedback experience, experts’ judgment (express through logical rules, equations or subjective probabilities), the behaviour of the studied system (functional and dysfunctional analysis) and observations.
-Moreover, Bayesian network allow the explicit representation of dependencies between failures and establish cause effect relationships between the influencing factors Error: Reference source not found.
-Dependent events can be found in reliability analysis in the following cases Error: Reference source not found:
+Moreover, Bayesian network allow the explicit representation of dependencies between failures and establish cause effect relationships between the influencing factors {cite:t}`sys-Weber2012OverviewOB`.
+Dependent events can be found in reliability analysis in the following cases {cite:t}`sys-bayesian-networks`:

 - **Common causes**.
 Failure of multiple items occurring from a single cause that is common to all of them.
 Thus, under these conditions, component failures are no longer independent.
-See also Section Error: Reference source not found.
+See also {numref}`syst_4_7`.
 - **Mutually exclusive primary events**.
 Consider the basic events: “switch fails to close” and “switch fails to open”.
 These two basic events are mutually exclusive, i.e., the occurrence of one basic event precludes another.
 Thus, the occurrence of one event is not independent from the occurrence of another event when basic events are mutually exclusive.
 - **Standby redundancies**.
 When an operating component fails, a standby component is put into operation, and the redundant configuration continues to function.
 Thus, component failures are not statistically independent, since the failure of the standby component depends on the time when the primary operating component has failed.
 - **Components supporting loads**.
 Assume that a set of components supports loads such as stresses, currents, etc. A failure of one component increases the load supported by the other components.
 Consequently, the remaining components are more likely to fail, and we cannot assume statistical independence of components.